YonasFasil/v/replit.md

-# VENUIN - Complete SaaS Venue Management Platform
+# VENUIN - Complete Venue Management Platform Documentation

 ## Overview

-VENUIN is a comprehensive SaaS platform that combines a public marketing website, self-serve signup with Stripe billing, and advanced multi-tenant venue management capabilities.
-The platform features a public marketing site with pricing plans, complete authentication suite, automated tenant provisioning, and a superadmin console for platform management.
-Each tenant receives a full venue management system with booking management, customer relations, AI-powered features, and Stripe Connect for client payments, while the platform uses Stripe Billing for subscription management.
+VENUIN is an advanced multi-tenant SaaS platform designed for comprehensive venue management.
+Its primary purpose is to provide venue owners and event managers with a complete suite of tools for managing bookings, customers, proposals, payments, and tasks.
+The platform incorporates AI-powered features to optimize operations, enhance administrative capabilities with role-based access controls, and ensure scalability.
+The business vision is to streamline venue operations, improve efficiency, and leverage AI for intelligent insights, positioning VENUIN as a leading solution in the event management market.

 ## User Preferences